MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ![[ horizonScripts/secretTriggerCodeBlockEvents.ts ]]

 **Limitations**: Using too many Trigger Gizmos can affect performance due to their impact on the physics system for collision detection.

+#### Trigger Collisions

+Trigger detection is done at the [collider](#colliders) level.
+When a collider enters/leaves a trigger set to [detect objects](#trigger-gizmo) with a tag, Horizon checks to see if the collider is associated with an entity (instead of a player).
+If so, it then checks to see if the entity has the tag, and if so, returns it; if not, it walks up the [ancestor chain](#ancestors) looking for an entity with the tag, or reaches the top (this is the [tag bubbling](#entity-tag-bubbling) algorithm).

+If the above process finds an entity then it the [OnEntityEnterTrigger / OnEntityExitTrigger](#trigger-gizmo) event will be sent *to the trigger*.
+If this is an "enter" event and the trigger was just empty, then the "secret" [occupied](#trigger-gizmo) is also sent.
+If this is an "exit" event and the trigger was just non-empty, then the "secret" [empty](#trigger-gizmo) event is also sent

 ### World Leaderboard Gizmo
 **Description**: Used track and display *sorted* player scores in your world.
 See the [leaderboard section](#leaderboards) for full detail.